mdipirro/SORTES-exercises/README.md

 This repository contains exercises from different sources:
 - The ones in "/The C Book/" are taken from [The C Book](http://publications.gbdirect.co.uk/c_book/)
 - The ones in "/Web" are taken from various sources on the Internet.
-For each exercise a .md file refers to the original source and reports the text.
+For each exercise a .md file refers to the original source.